pmean/build-website/text/99/linear.md

 need to fit an adjusted model.

-Shown below is the table of tests for a general linear model that includes mother\'s age in the model.
+Shown below is the table of tests for a general linear model that includes mother's age in the model.

 ![](../../../web/images/99/linear04.gif)

-The p-value for feeding group is .009, which is still significant, even after adjusting for the effect of mother\'s age.
+The p-value for feeding group is .009, which is still significant, even after adjusting for the effect of mother's age.

 Shown below is the table of estimates from the same general linear model.